redsanket/spark/external/starling/guide/data/index.rst

 HCatalog is a metadata management layer for all Hadoop grids.
-All datasets and their schemas are registered in HCatalog, allowing engines such as Hive, Pig, or MapReduce query this layer to get the data on HDFS and what schema is used to represent it.
+All datasets and their schemas are registered in HCatalog, allowing engines such as Hive, Pig, or MapReduce to use this layer to get to the data on HDFS and the schema used to represent it.

 How Does It Work?